Atmosphere in front of the Baiturrahman mosque in Banda Aceh, after the late afternoon prayer. Sumatra, Indonesia, December 2014.

 reports

 It was a press trip organized by the NGO International Plan.
-With other journalists, I was able to spend four days in the province of Aceh, in the northwest of Sumatra, where we met survivors of the tsunami of December 26, 2004.
+Along with other journalists, I was able to spend four days in the province of Aceh, in north-western Sumatra, where we met survivors of the tsunami of December 26, 2004.

 The disaster killed more than 230,000 people in several South Asian countries, from Thailand to Sri Lanka.
 The Indonesian province of Aceh was the hardest hit, with over 167,000 victims.

-These four days were intense, intense and exciting.
-Upon my return, I published a series of articles for my duck, based on the testimonies and stories collected.
+Those four days were dense, intense and fascinating.
+On my return, I published a series of articles for my canard, based on the testimonies and stories I had gathered.
 You can find them by clicking on the links below:

 → Feature: in Indonesia, 10 years after the tsunami (in the evening editionDecember 15, 2014)